resslerruntime/overledger-sdk-javascript/examples/basic-swap-treaty-contract/README.md

  node treaty-contract.js PORT_NUMBER
  ```

-For example, if PORT_NUMBER is set to `4000`, then the Treaty Contract URL has to be set to:
+For example, if PORT_NUMBER is set to `4000`, then the Treaty Contract URL has to be set in both party flows to:

 ```
 const treatyContractUrl = "http://localhost:4000";